openstack-attic/identity-api/v3/src/markdown/identity-api-v3.md

   into the service catalog.
 - Introduced a stand alone call to retrieve a service catalog.
 - Introduced support for JSON Home.
+- Introduced a standard call to retrieve possible project and domain scope targets for a token.

 What's New in Version 3.2
 -------------------------